$2M Powerball ticket sold in Pennsylvania for New Year’s Eve drawing - NewsBreak

 Power Play: 03

-Stay up to date with news that matters to you with the WTAJ app on iPhone and Android by clicking here .

-To see how many winners there are from Wednesday’s drawing, all worth between $100 to $4, you can click here .Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+To see how many winners there are from Wednesday’s drawing, all worth between $100 to $4, you can click here.